unlv-f1/lab5/README.md

 ### V. Deliverables and Submission

 **Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` package and directly commit and push to the repo Github classroom created for you.
+Your commited code should run smoothly in simulation.

 **Deliverable 2**: Make a screen cast of running your reactive node in the simulation.
 Include a link to the video on YouTube in **`SUBMISSION.md`**.
 The basic requirement is that your car should be able to navigate entire loops in `levine_blocked` map, and through at least most of the obstacles in `levine_obs` map.
 Make screen casts on both maps.